~/thinkingdbx/blog/cloud-vs-vps

-Discover why ThinkingDBx chose self-managed Linux VPS over cloud providers for our infrastructure, saving 95% in server costs while maintaining control and flexibility.
+Why ThinkingDBx chose self-managed Linux VPS over cloud providers — saving 95% in server costs while maintaining control and flexibility.

 MM